jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Because Rome understood power.
 Julius Caesar built a wooden bridge over the Rhine in ten days.
 He crossed it, marched his beautiful legions, then left, burning his wonder behind him.
 The bridge was theater.
 A demonstration.
 The Germans were dumbfounded by our technology.
 They used log boats to cross.
 So confused and scared they left Rome alone for centuries; because of a few bridges."

-"So we were cruel?"
+"My lumber order is for a bridge.
+Funny, huh?
+Why were we cruel?"

-"Effective.
-When they raided us they'd die.
+"When they raided us they'd die.
 Instead they traded and we had peace.
 We were *effective*.
-The desert became peace—Roman peace, created and maintained by Roman swords and virtue."
+The desert became peace—Roman peace, which created prosperity, maintained by Roman swords and virtue."

 The woodcutter shifts.
 "Some people say—"